Improved User Experience

 Increased Mobile Conversions

 All of the immediate benefits mentioned above are exponentially more beneficial if they lead to some type of user action.
 While your standard website may exist to provide background information to visitors in addition to leading to a conversion, a mobile site is designed specifically to drive users to action.
 This action may be a contact form completion, coupon download, actual online purchase, or an in-store visit.
-With a properly optimised mobile version of your website accessible to potential customers, the opportunity exists to capitalize on in-store mobile searches, or those conducted directly at the point of sale.
+With a properly optimised mobile version of your website accessible to potential customers, the opportunity exists to capitalise on in-store mobile searches, or those conducted directly at the point of sale.